ndacode/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
       We learned about the fact that Express requires a json translation in order to be able to send and receive requests and responses from the server.
+We also learned that Express allows us to create a routing system that lets is shorten and consolidate our calls to the resource.
 - [ ] Describe Middleware?
+      Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.
+The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.
+      Middleware functions can perform the following tasks:

+Execute any code.
+Make changes to the request and the response objects.
+End the request-response cycle.
+Call the next middleware in the stack.

 - [ ] Describe a Resource?
+      In the context of REpresentational State Transfer, A resource is a piece of or collection of data that can be accessed via the server and can be representationally modified from its initial state.
+      Each resource is accessible via a unique URI.
+      Resources can have multiple representations.
+      Communication happens over a stateless protocol (HTTP).
+      Resource management happens via HTTP methods.
 - [ ] What can the API return to help clients know if a request was successful?
+      The API can return HTTP codes to let a client know if a request was successful.
 - [ ] How can we partition our application into sub-applications?
+      Express Routers are a way to split an application into sub-applications to make it more modular and easier to maintain and reason about.
+We do this by assigning routers to specific endpoints and maintaing the http calls in files related to those enpoints alone.

 ## Minimum Viable Product